-Glen Ivy Resort in Corona, California is an 11-acre, deluxe day spa centered around natural mineral springs and red clay mineral baths that earned it the nickname "Club Mud."
+Glen Ivy Resort in Corona, California is an 11-acre, luxurious day spa centered around natural mineral springs and red clay mineral baths that earned it the nickname "Club Mud."

 It's a relaxing place to spend a day, with a laid back ambiance that makes everyone feel comfortable, regardless of their body's appearance.
-It's more than just a place to get a spa treatment, with an admission fee that gives you access to many of its facilities.
+It's more than just a place to get a spa treatment.
+In fact, their admission fee gives you access to many of its facilities including the mud bath and outdoor pools.

 Reasons to Go to Glen Ivy